lmammino/iteration-protocols-workshop/05-async-iterator-protocol/README.md

 This is _quite similar_ to its synchronous counterpart!

-The main difference here is that the `next()` method this time returns a `Promise` object!
+The main difference here is that the `next()` method this time returns **a `Promise` object**!

 The promise is used to capture the asynchronicity of the iterator.
-The returned promise indicates that data is being fetched and that it will eventually be available.
+The returned promise indicates that data is being retrieved and that it will eventually be available.
 Once the promise is settled, the data is available and it is represented exactly as with synchronous iterators: an object with the shape `{ done, value }`.

 So, let's see an example for an async iterator.

-We could stick to our countdown example, except that this time we actually want some time to pass between one item and the next are emitted:
+We could stick with our countdown example, except that this time we actually want some time to pass between one item and the next are emitted:

 ```js
 // countdown-async-iterator.js